One Saturday per month from May to August 2022, 10am-4:30pm

 -Materia Medica (Herbal medicines to aid in supporting the issue.)

-1:15-2:45: Case Study: Janet and Leslie will discuss cases relating to the course topic to illustrate how to utilize herbs to support someones wellbeing.
-Through out the duration of the six months students will be coached how to conduct consultations and invited to participate in working through case studies if desired.
+1:15-2:45: Case Study.
+Janet and Leslie will discuss cases relating to the course topic to illustrate how to utilise herbs to support someone’s wellbeing.
+Throughout the duration of the six months students will be coached how to conduct consultations and invited to participate in working through case studies if desired.

 - The Modern Herbal Dispensatory by Thomas Easley